-The transportation system in West County, much like the rest of the United States, is built for and around the automobile.
-While non-automobile modes can use them, roadways are primarily geared to the personal automobile and vehicle traffic.
-This Action Plan monitors roadway and vehicles to ensure service on West County roadways is adequate.
-However, it is the intention of this Action Plan that the share of personal automobile travel decreases, particularly SOVs, and that West County roadways become more multimodal over time.
+The transportation system in Contra Costa West County, much like the rest of the United States, is built for and around the automobile.
+While all-non-automobile modes can use them, roadways are primarily geared to the personal automobile and vehicle traffic.
+This Action Plan monitors roadway and vehicles to ensure service on West CountyContra Costa roadways is adequate.
+However, it is the intention of this Action Plan that the share of personal automobile travel decreases, particularly single-occupant vehiclesSOVs, and that West CountyContra Costa roadways become more multimodal over time.
 Refer to other chapters in this Action Plan to see RTOs and Actions to achieve these goals.
 It may be the case that some actions in this chapter conflict with the actions in other chapters of this Action Plan.
 If such a conflict occurs, it will be up to the individual jurisdiction to weigh project or program benefits against one another and the goals of this Action Plan, the subregion, and Contra Costa as a whole.
-Table 7-1 summarizes roadway RTOs.
+Table 7-1 summarizes roadway RTOS.
 Figure 7-1 shows the West County roadway segments and intersections evaluated in this chapter.